girishlade111/SaaS-Startup-Idea-Generator-Multimodal-Real-Time/README.md

 *   **📊 Data-Driven, Not Guesswork**: Every idea is grounded in **real-time Google Search data**.
 This means your concepts are relevant *today*, not based on stale training data.
 *   **🚀 Accelerate Your Workflow**: Save countless hours of manual research on market size, competitors, and tech stacks.
 We do the heavy lifting so you can focus on building.
 *   **🎨 Visualize Instantly**: Generate a brand identity on the fly with AI-powered logo creation, making your idea feel real from the very first moment.
+*   **🤖 Your Personal AI Mentor**: A built-in chat bot is available to help you brainstorm, refine ideas, or answer your entrepreneurial questions at any time.

 ---

 ## Key Features

 *   **🧠 AI-Powered Idea Generation**: Utilizes `gemini-2.5-pro` to create two distinct and detailed SaaS ideas based on user inputs.
+*   **🤔 Thinking Mode**: For users with complex queries, enabling "Thinking Mode" allocates a maximum thinking budget to `gemini-2.5-pro`, allowing for exceptionally deep, nuanced, and strategic idea generation.
 *   **🔍 Real-time Market Validation**: Integrates **Google Search** to ensure ideas are relevant and validated against current market data.
 All web sources are cited for transparency.
+*   **💬 AI Chat Bot**: A floating chat widget powered by `gemini-2.5-flash` acts as an "AI Mentor," ready to assist with questions, brainstorming, or refining concepts.
+*   **🔊 Text-to-Speech (TTS)**: Each idea card includes a "Read Aloud" feature powered by `gemini-2.5-flash-preview-tts`, making the content more accessible and easier to consume.
 *   **📊 Comprehensive Idea Breakdown**: Each idea includes a wealth of information:
     *   Name & Tagline
     *   In-depth Description